ledgerscope/xero-ruby/README.md

 ```
 ---
 ## Authentication
-All API requests go through Xero's OAuth2.0 gateway and require a valid `access_token` to be set on the `xero_client`, which autmoatically appends the `access_token` [JWT](https://jwt.io/) to the header of each request.
+All API requests go through Xero's OAuth2.0 gateway and require a valid `access_token` to be set on the `xero_client`, which automatically appends the `access_token` [JWT](https://jwt.io/) to the header of each request.

 If you are making an API call for the first time: